Virginia v. John Brown: Brown's last words

 Brown was well read and knew that the last words of prominent people are often given special attention.
 Just before his execution he wrote his final words on a piece of paper and gave it to his kind jailor, Avis, who conserved it as a treasure:

 Charlestown, Va.
 2nd December, 1859.
 I John Brown am now quite certain that the crimes of this guilty, land: will never be purged away; but with Blood.
 I had as I now think: vainly flattered myself that without very much bloodshed; it might be done.

-"Without very much bloodshed" is an allusion to his own failed project to free the slaves, which he in hindsight saw as vanity and self-flattery.
+"Without very much bloodshed" is an allusion to his own failed project to free the slaves, which in hindsight he saw as vanity and self-flattery.

-This document was reproduced and made available as a souvenir when John Brown's Fort was exhibited at the Columbian Exposition in Chicago, in 1893.
+This document was reproduced, and copies were made available as a souvenir when John Brown's Fort was exhibited at the Columbian Exposition in Chicago, in 1893.

 He gave a similar, even stronger form of the same statement to jailer Hiram O'Bannon: